Obelixx/EMP_University/readme.md

 	- [x] Write database models.
 	- [x] (Add migrations.)
 They are on by default.
 	- [x] Create methods to fill demo data.
-	- [ ] Add "service" methods that provide data (for example: Courses lists with paging).
+	- [x] Add "service" methods that provide data (for example: Courses lists with paging).
-	- [ ] A bit front-end - 4 tabs, two lists.
+	- [x] A bit front-end - 4 tabs, two lists.

 - Check this:
-	- Error handling. (no unhanded exceptions)
+	- Error handling. (no un-handled exceptions)

 - Assumptions: